Arcath/arcath.net-gatsby/src/content/posts/2018-10-08-moving-to-gatsby/index.md

 ## The site

 I'm really happy with how the site has turned out.
 Gatsby is incredibly powerful and has been more than up to the job.
+I feel that I've met all my targets and more.

 This is the first time I've given styled components a real go and they are a huge part of how easy this site was to build.
+I found it much easier to design the site and make some of its facier features work as the _css_ had access to the component props and state.

+I've gone of a layout that prioritises the content in a _Medium_ like way.
+My old site had too many widgets and fluff around the content and I didn't really need it.